shipeng-yan/shipeng-yan.github.io/index.md

 # Lastest News
-* Oct, 2024: Received a full acceptance from Administrative Science Quarterly
+* Oct, 2024: Received a full acceptance from **Administrative Science Quarterly**
-* Aug, 2024: Received a 2nd round Revise-and-Resubmit from Journal of International Business Studies
+* Aug, 2024: Received a 2nd round Revise-and-Resubmit from **Journal of International Business Studies**
-* Aug, 2024: Received a 1st round Revise-and-Resubmit from Academy of Management Journal
+* Aug, 2024: Received a 1st round Revise-and-Resubmit from **Academy of Management Journal**
 * Jul,2024: Received an acceptance from Business & Society
 * Jun, 2024: Received a conditional acceptance from Business & Society
-* May, 2024: Received a 2nd round Revise-and-Resubmit from Academy of Management Journal
+* May, 2024: Received a 2nd round Revise-and-Resubmit from **Academy of Management Journal**
-* Mar, 2024: Received a 4th round Revise-and-Resubmit from Administrative Science Quarterly
+* Mar, 2024: Received a 4th round Revise-and-Resubmit from **Administrative Science Quarterly**
-* Jan, 2024: Received a 1st round Revise-and-Resubmit from Journal of International Business Studies
+* Jan, 2024: Received a 1st round Revise-and-Resubmit from **Journal of International Business Studies**
-* Dec, 2023: Received a 1st round Revise-and-Resubmit from Strategic Management Journal
+* Dec, 2023: Received a 1st round Revise-and-Resubmit from **Strategic Management Journal**
-* Sep, 2023: Received a 1st round Revise-and-Resubmit from Academy of Management Journal
+* Sep, 2023: Received a 1st round Revise-and-Resubmit from **Academy of Management Journal**
 * Aug, 2023: Received Emerging Scholar Award from Org and Natural Environment Division of AOM
 * Jun, 2023: Invited to be Senior Editor for Management and Organization Review
-* May, 2023: Received a 3rd round Revise-and-Resubmit from Administrative Science Quarterly
+* May, 2023: Received a 3rd round Revise-and-Resubmit from **Administrative Science Quarterly**
 * Jul, 2022: Invited to be Deputy Editor for Organization and Environment

-# Publications
+# Major Publications

 My research falls into two broad themes.
 In the first research stream (papers 3-5), I follow an “outside-in” perspective, examining external factors that surround business corporations and employing an institutional theory lens to understand the underlying drivers, mechanisms, andimpacts of corporate sustainability.
 In my second research stream (papers 1-2), I take an “inside-out” perspective, researching internal factors from within business corporations to understand their impacts on the relevant stakeholders and the broader society.

-1. Cai Y, Yue Q, Lin F, Yan S, Yang H (equal authorship).
-2024 (forthcoming).
-“Sunflower movement and corporate donations”.
-Administrative Science Quarterly.
+1. Cai Yishu, Yue Qingyuan (Lori), Lin Fangwen, **Yan Shipeng**, Yang Haibin (equal authorship). (forthcoming).
+“Sunflower movement and corporate donations”. **Administrative Science Quarterly**.
-2. Maksimov V, Wang S, Yan S (equal authorship).
+2. Maksimov Vladislav, Wang Lu Stephanie, **Yan Shipeng** (equal authorship).
 2022.
-“Global connectedness and dynamic green capabilities in MNEs”.
-Journal of International Business Studies, 53(4): 723-7402.
+“Global connectedness and dynamic green capabilities in MNEs”. **Journal of International Business Studies**, 53(4): 723-7402.
-3. Yan S, Almandoz J, Ferraro F. 2021.
-“The Impact of Logic (In)Compatibility: Green Investing, State Policy, and Corporate Environmental Performance”.
-Administrative Science Quarterly,66(4): 903-9443.
+3. Yan Shipeng, Almandoz Juan (John), Ferraro Fabrizio.
+2021.
+“The Impact of Logic (In)Compatibility: Green Investing, State Policy, and Corporate Environmental Performance”. **Administrative Science Quarterly**,66(4): 903-9443.
-4. Yan S. 2020.
-“A double-edged sword:Diversity within religion and market emergence”.
-Organization Science, 31(3): 535-7954.
+4. **Yan Shipeng**.
+2020.
+“A double-edged sword:Diversity within religion and market emergence”. **Organization Science**, 31(3): 535-7954.
-5. Yan S, Ferraro F, Almandoz J. 2019.
-“The rise of socially responsible investment funds: Theparadoxical role of the financial logic”.
-Administrative Science Quarterly, 64(2): 466–501
+5. **Yan Shipeng**, Ferraro Fabrizio, Almandoz Juan (John).
+2019.
+“The rise of socially responsible investment funds: Theparadoxical role of the financial logic”. **Administrative Science Quarterly**, 64(2): 466–501

 # Working papers
 #### Corporate sustainability: